 “We have student athletes or students who work full-time or students who simply travel with their families and, for each of them, the ability to do their coursework on the road, in an airport, or in-between matches means the difference between graduating on time or not,” says Bowen.

 All students considering recovery credits are advised to check with their school’s counselor and administrators to ensure credits earned will transfer in.
-Regional accreditation is often important in these instances.
+National accreditation is often important in these instances.

 Using online high school credit recovery courses to complete or supplement an education can make the difference between graduating on time, with friends to placement in college courses.
 If you have questions about credit recovery, call a JMHS Admission Advisor at 1-800-349-6861 or, if you’re ready to move forward enroll online.